Synonyms

 Methodology

-Continuous culture incubation and monitoring of Myco/F Lytic culture media for the recovery of mycobacteria.
+Continuous culture incubation and monitoring for 6 weeks of Myco/F Lytic culture media for the recovery of mycobacteria.
+M. tuberculosis complex isolates are referred to the department of health for further speciation and susceptibility testing.

 Days Performed